danallison/collectiveprovidence.church/index.md

 Collective providence is that which allows a collective to provide for its members more than the members could provide for themselves as individuals.

 Unlike divine providence, which is by definition beyond human comprehension, collective providence is tangible and even measurable.
 Collective providence is something we can cultivate intentionally.
+And yet, it is also magical.
+It is the creation of something from nothing.

 You can read more about the concept of collective providence at [collectiveprovidence.org](https://collectiveprovidence.org).